fwhoami/weather-app/README.md

 ## Description
 This application uses data from the OpenWeatherMap API - https://openweathermap.org/.
 It does not store any data from the user.

+## How to get started
+Visit the site and enter your location to know the current weather and upcoming weather.

 ## Functionality
 1. User can search for many major cities, but small towns are not available.
 2. User can select to display Fahrenheit or Celsius temperature.